-Remove your hand from the soft top operating switch, and press the switch again to move the top to the fully opened or closed position.
-The indicator light will go off when the top open/close operation is completely finished.
+Remove your hand from the soft top operating switch, and push the switch again to move the top to the fully opened or closed position.
+The soft top indicator light will turn off when the top open operation is completely finished.
+When closing the top, the light, which is illuminated, will begin to flash when the top close operation is completely finished.
+Securely engage the top to the vehicle body by operating the top latch lever.
+The light will turn off.

-If the soft top indicator light flashes with the ignition switch ON (whether the top is operated or not), it may indicate the top operating system is not functioning properly.
+If the soft top indicator light flashes with the ignition switch ON (whether the top is operated or not, and when the top is engaged), it may indicate the top operating system is not functioning properly.
 Have your vehicle checked by a NISSAN dealer as soon as possible.